elementalcollision/safetensorstogguf/README.md

 - Special handling for Mixture of Experts (MoE) models
 - Model structure analysis to optimize quantization

+### Two-Step Conversion and Quantization for MoE Models
+- Single script that handles both conversion and quantization in one command
+- Specifically designed for Llama-4 Scout and other MoE models
+- Creates uncompressed intermediate GGUF files (F16/F32) before quantization
+- Solves the issue of models that are already in a compressed format

 ## Requirements

 - Python 3.8 or higher